 How dangerous is the new coronavirus (COVID-19)?

 Novel Coronavirus (COVID-19) which is emerged from Wuhan, China in December.
 Noval Coronavirus (COVID-19) is transmitted more rapidly to humans compared to SARS, though it is less virulent.
-Scientists believe, one infected individuals can transmitted average 2 to 3 peoples.
+Scientists believe, one infected individuals can be transmitted on average of 2 to 3 peoples.

-Currently, COVID-19 infected more than 1.4 millions peoples confirmed case, more than 290000 recovery case, death case is more than 80000 and also increasing rapidly day by day.
-It infected more than 190 countries around the world.
+Currently, COVID-19 infected more than 320 million people confirmed cases, more than 290 million recovery cases, death cases more than 5,550,000 and increasing rapidly day by day.
+It infected more than 200 countries around the world.
 WHO confirmed the virus’ fatality rate is around 3.4%, but health experts predict it could ultimately be lower as more cases are reported.
-Most of those who have died, were older age peoples or had other ailments that comprised their immune system much more vulnerable than the young.
+Most of those who have died were older age peoples or had other ailments that comprised their immune system much more vulnerable than the young.
 About 80% of patients have experienced mild symptoms, according to new report from the Chinese Center for Disease Control and Prevention that looked at 72,314 cases.
 It’s the largest analysis released so far.
-If we compared to SARS and MERS with COVID-19, SARS fatality rate is 10% and MERS fatality rate is 33%.
+If we compared SARS and MERS with COVID-19, SARS fatality rate is 10% and MERS fatality rate is 33%.
 For comparison, seasonal flu has a mortality rate below 0.1 per cent but it infects so many people that it results in about 400,000 deaths a year worldwide.
 Spanish flu infected an estimated 500m people and killed 50m worldwide in 1918-19.